vygr/ChrysaLisp/STATUS.md

 Faster more memory efficient version of the the Lisp class/method system.

+Change all mbox structures at the Lisp interface to be net_id_size strings !
+This is the first stage of changing all network node id's to be multi-byte identifiers.

 ------

 New `lib/clenv/clenv.inc` library for accessing `.hostenv` variable assignments.